What is the application process to be selected as part of the team?

 Your supporters can donate to your run by:

 - Giving online by credit card on your personal fundraising page.
 The link is: www.milesformiracles.org/boston.
 (Click on ‘DONATE’ then type in the participant's name under ‘Search for a Fundraiser’).
-Please note: only $5 or more can be given online.
+Please note: a minimum of $5 can be given online.

 - Making a check out to Boston Children's Hospital.
 Put your (runner's) name on the memo line, complete the check donations form on the website and include it in an envelope with the check.

 - Giving you cash.
+Please do not mail in cash.
 You write a personal check or get a bank check and mail it in an envelope.
 Note: Make sure to write your donor’s information on the envelope or include the check donation form so we can add them to your fundraising page.

 What happens if I don’t reach my fundraising commitment?